On consecutive perfect powers with elementary methods: Proof of Theorem . : .

-implying that the factors in Equation \eqref{eq:factors} have to be coprime.
 If $q \ge 3$, then we are done because each of them has to be a $q$-th power.
-Otherwise we are just left to check the case $q=2$ and $p\ge 3$, together with $a-b=-d^2$, for some non-zero integer $d$.
+Otherwise, we are just left to check the case $q=2$ and $p\ge 3$, together with $a-b=-d^2$, for some non-zero integer $d$.
 But this is impossible since it would imply that

 and in particular $a^p-b^p$ and $a-b$ should have different signs. \end{proof}